software-mansion/react-native-gesture-handler/docs/docs/components/reanimated_swipeable.md

 a function that is called when `swipeable` starts animating on close.
 Receives swipe direction as an argument.

-### `onSwipeableOpenStartDrag`

-a function that is called when `swipeable` starts being dragged open.
-Receives swipe direction as an argument.

-### `onSwipeableCloseStartDrag`

-a function that is called when `swipeable` starts being dragged close.
-Receives swipe direction as an argument.

 ### `renderLeftActions`

 a function that returns a component which will be rendered under the swipeable after swiping it to the right.